fbaligand/kibana-enhanced-table/README.md

 # Kibana Enhanced Table

-This Kibana visualization plugin is like a Data Table, but with enhanced features like computed columns and filter bar.
+This Kibana visualization plugin is like a Data Table, but with enhanced features like computed columns, filter bar and pivot table.

 ## Features